elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - A bad solution that is memorable is better than an average solution that is forgettable.
 - We may strive for perfection in our solutions ALTHOUGH sometimes purposely being horrendous may actually be the correct strategy.

 Keep in mind, it's about your VISION, your TARGET AUDIENCE & staying true to what you are trying to solve.
+The quicker you do things that are high impact right away, the quicker you build trust with your TARGET AUDIENCE.
+As well, you need to be clear about risk assessment for trust to work.
+If milestones are not properly achieved in the proper time frame, how are you communicating that to your target audience?

+Unexpected results, changes, and set-backs are part of life, how are you managing those expectations?
+How do you communicate potential changes?

-# In class Exercise
+# In-Class Exercise

 ## The Problem

-TBD
+A bunch of students are stressed out and need a way to relax while studying for exams.
+What website can those students go to that will help them unwind?

+Some initial ideas to get you started:

+- a random quote generator
+- a meme gallery
+- a simple web game
+- ...or something completely different?
+Google anything and everything that you think could help :^)

 ## Activity Phase